Tips for each level in New World Fishing

 • Where to find bait ;

-• Whether to fish in deep or shallow water;
+• Whether it is preferable to fish in deep water or shallow water;

 • If you can catch all types of fish in the same place ;